automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Diplodocus.md

 # Diplodocus
-## Description: Thin at one end, much thicker in the middle, and thin again at the far end.
+## Thin at one end, much thicker in the middle, and thin again at the far end.